system-pclub/go-concurrency-bugs/README.md

 We found around 80% of our collected non-blocking bugs are due to un-protected or wrongly protected shared memory accesses and around 20% are caused by errors in message passing.

 #### Shared Memory
 One example from Docker is shown in  following figure.
 Local variable i is shared between the parent goroutine and the goroutines it creates at line 2.
 The developer intends each child goroutine uses a distinct i value to initialize string apiVersion at line 4.
 However, values of apiVersion are non-deterministic in the buggy program.
 For example, if the child goroutines begin after the whole loop of the parent goroutine finishes, value of apiVersion are all equal to 'v1.21'.
-The buggy program only produces desired result when each child goroutine initializes string apiVersion immediately after its creation and before {\texttt{i}} is assigned to a new value.
+The buggy program only produces desired result when each child goroutine initializes string apiVersion immediately after its creation and before i is assigned to a new value.

 ```go
 1  for i := 17; i <= 21; i++ { // write